 To reduce costs

 The biggest benefit of outsourcing is its main incentive as well.
-Businesses farm out their technical initiatives to third-party companies to save money.
+Businesses farm out their technical initiatives to outsourcing providers to save money.
 There is a huge difference in the wage patterns based on geography, which allows companies to choose the location with the best price-value ratio.
 Besides lower labor costs, businesses benefit from a cheaper infrastructure and an advantageous tax system in the outsourcing location.

 To access skills that are unavailable locally

 Due to the tight labor market, recruiters experience a decreased volume of relevant applicants on-site.
-To ease this hiring pressure, companies outsource a part of their IT overseas to fill scarce talent resources.
-Outsourcing locations aren’t typically limited to a pool of specialists, which allows businesses to attract much-needed developers on short notice.
+To ease this hiring pressure, companies outsource a part of their IT overseas to fill scarce talent resources or find experts with specific industry knowledge.
+Outsourcing locations aren't typically limited to a pool of specialists, which allows businesses to attract much-needed developers on short notice.

 To better use internal resources